HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ...
 ```

-Check out the [FreeMarker Manual](https://freemarker.apache.org/docs/index.html) for more details on how to edit templates.
+For more information on how to edit templates, see [FreeMarker Manual](https://freemarker.apache.org/docs/index.html).

 ### Emails

 To edit the subject and contents for emails, for example password recovery email, add a message bundle to the email type of your theme.
 There are three messages for each email.
 One for the subject, one for the plain text body and one for the html body.

-To see all emails available take a look at `themes/base/email/messages/messages_en.properties`.
+To see all emails available see `themes/base/email/messages/messages_en.properties`.

 For example to change the password recovery email for the `hcl-base` `theme create themes/hcl-base/email/messages/messages_en.properties` with the following content: